Home » What Kind of Cactus Can Tortoises Eat?

 What Kind of Cactus Can Tortoises Eat?

-Many breeds of tortoise hail from hot and dry climates, so they’re no strangers to cacti.
-Tortoises often eat cacti and other succulents in the wild, gaining nutrients, vitamins, minerals, and hydration.
+Many species of tortoises hail from hot and dry climates, so they’re no strangers to cacti.
+Tortoises often eat cacti and other succulents in the wild, gaining nutrients and hydration.

-The prickly pear is the most common cactus to feed tortoises.
-The spines (glochids) should be burnt off the cactus before feeding, but your tortoise will enjoy the treat.
+The prickly pear is the most common cactus fed to tortoises.
+The spines (glochids) should be burnt off the cactus before feeding, but the tortoise will enjoy the treat.

 The fishhook barrel cactus, mistletoe cactus, Easter cactus, dragonfruit, and Christmas cactus are safe in moderation.
-Trim the prickles to eliminate the risk of head/mouth injuries and skin irritation.
+Trim the prickles to remove the risk of head/mouth injuries and skin irritation.

-You can buy a spineless cactus, but they require additional care to thrive.
-Avoid the peyote if you feed a tortoise a spineless cactus, as the hallucinogenic properties are toxic to tortoises.
+You can get a spineless cactus, but they require more care to thrive.
+Avoid the peyote if you feed a tortoise a spineless cactus because the hallucinogenic properties are toxic to tortoises.

 Can I Put a Cactus in my Tortoise’s Enclosure?